Moderately Confused by Jeff Stahler for February 04, 2023

 21. Missing large

-Seakanda Premium Member over 1 year ago
+Seakanda Premium Member almost 2 years ago

 I attended High School in the 60s, and my father insisted I take a typing class.
 His idea was that since I was a guy, I would become a company clerk if I were drafted and could also type.
 Although I was never drafted, I was the only guy in typing class, which was a pretty nice situation for a young man.
 I met my High School sweetheart there, who sat behind me in class.
 Sadly, she passed away a few years ago.
 However, I later became a Software Engineer, where the ability to type was a good skill.
 I’ve continued to use my typing skill my entire life, making writing comments like this one a lot easier.